Mahimakoya/data_analysis/README.md

 ### Breakdown of Tests

-- The code contains a number of tests, including data filtering on the basis of particular years, and data analysis jobs on video game sales data.
+- The code contains a number of tests, including data filtering on the basis of particular years, and data analysis jobs on Automotive data.

 ## Deployment